National Insurance contributions calculator

 Visualise how much holiday has been booked and taken, and identify those at risk of burnout

-National Insurance contributions (NICs) are the backbone of the UK’s social security system.
-Employers pay these contributions so employees can qualify for benefits like the state pension and tax and national insurance.
-In short your business needs to comply with NICs for both legal and employee benefits.
+National Insurance contributions (NICs) are the backbone of the UK's social security system.
+Employers pay these contributions so employees can qualify for benefits such as the state pension and National Insurance-based entitlements.
+In short, your business needs to comply with NICs for both legal and employee benefits.

 Knowing how much National Insurance your business owes and understanding how it’s calculated is key to financial management.